Called: 1995 Silk: 2015

 "Intelligent, fearless and a superlative tactician in court"(Legal 500, 2016)

 “Absolutely brilliant, he is a very robust litigator.
-Wonderful with clients, he will not get browbeaten when people bring in formidable barristers against him”Chambers 2014)
+Wonderful with clients, he will not get browbeaten when people bring in formidable barristers against him”(Chambers UK, 2014)

 "John Kimbell has a 'commanding presence and precise intellect when it comes to complex, multi-jurisdictional matters'; 'smooth and polished'; 'a very tenacious, forthright litigator'"(Chambers UK, 2011)

 John regularly appears in the Admiralty Court and marine arbitrations in London and Hamburg.
 He has particular experience in collision cases.
-He is the joint editor (with Nigel Meeson QC) of Admiralty Jurisdiction & Practice (4th ed.
-2011) Informa.
+He is the joint editor (with Nigel Meeson QC) of Admiralty Jurisdiction & Practice (5th ed.
+2017) Informa and in 2018 one of the two new joint editors of Marsden on Collisions at Sea.
 He has recently appeared in:

 John has extensive experience in dealing with arbitrations outside London including significant involvement in arbitrations with their seats in Hamburg, New York, Frankfurt and Zurich.
 He has acted as an arbitrator in London and Hamburg.